ProgSoc/ProgComp2023/problems/submatrix/description.md

 ## Output format

-Output the size of the largest square.
+On the first line, print the size of the largest square.

-On a new line, output the top-left coordinate of the square in the image with the form `row column`
+On the second line, print the top-left x/y coordinate of the square in the image